tbm/homepage/content/debian/orion/hp/mv2120/uboot-config.md

 can also use the [Debian installer](../install) if you want to perform a new installation.

-Please note that Debian 9 will be the last release to support the HP mv2120.
+Please note that Debian 9 is the last release to support the HP mv2120.